blad/computerscience.io/posts/2013-12-11-informed-search-techniques.markdown

 ## General Search Problem
-When we consider a search or path problem, we generally compare our solution with an evaluation function that tells us how good our solution is in comparison to another solution, or partial solution, this is generally refered to as the *evaluation function* or *objective function* which we generally seek to minimize in shortest/quickest path type problems.
+When we consider a search or path problem, we generally compare our solution with an evaluation function that tells us how good our solution is in comparison to another solution, or partial solution, this is generally referred to as the *evaluation function* or *objective function* which we generally seek to minimize in shortest/quickest path type problems.